replayio/replay-cli/README.md

 ## Testing

-You can run the unit tests for all of the packages with `earthly +test`.
+You can run the unit tests for all of the packages with `yarn test`.
 You can run the unit tests for any individual package with `yarn run test` within that package.

 ## Deploying

-1. Adjust `package.json#version` in all packages that you want to release
+1. Create changeset files in all PRs affecting the release artifacts by calling `yarn changeset`
-2. `yarn release`
+2. Once the release is ready merge the currently open Version Packages PR